aces/Loris/modules/policy_tracker/README.md

     -   `PolicyID`: Unique ID.
     -   `Name`: Internal name of the policy.
     -   `Version`: Integer version number.
 Incrementing this forces re-acceptance.
-    -   `ModuleID`: FK to the `modules` table. logic ties a policy to a specific module.
+    -   `ModuleID`: FK to the `modules` table, each Policy is assigned to a module which determines when and how it is shown.
     -   `Content`: HTML content of the policy text.
     -   `SwalTitle`: Title displayed in the modal window.
     -   `PolicyRenewalTime`: Number of units (e.g., 365) for renewal.